ogundiyantobiloba/opennms-tutorials-1/session5/README.md

 ### Task 3: Create RRD graph definition to visualise the metric

-- [ ] Create a custom graph definiton from the `snmp-graph.properties.d` directory
+- [ ] Create a custom graph definition from the `snmp-graph.properties.d` directory
 - [ ] Verify if you can see the graph in the Node Level Performance data